Alice C Y Lee

 TEACHING

 Dr. Lee teaches parasitology to DVM students in their first, third, and fourth years of the veterinary curriculum.
-She is also coordinator for a graduate-level course, Issues in the Responsible Conduct of Research.
+She is also coordinator for a scientific communication course as well as a graduate-level research ethics course.

 SERVICE